dedoussis/asynction/README.md

 The purpose of Asynction is to empower a specification first approach when developing [SocketIO](https://socket.io/) APIs in Python.
 It guarantees that your API will work in accordance with its documentation.

-_Disclaimer: Asynction is still at an early stage and should not be used in production codebases._
+_Disclaimer: Asynction is still at a beta stage.
+Extensive testing is recommended when using this library in production._

 ## Features